programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/export/export.md

 |The recipient of the e-mail. |Use <i class = "fa fa-plus"> </i> and <i class = "fa fa-minus"> </i> to customize the list. |You can create e-mail users in addition to *Users* and *Groups*.
 How to do this is under [folders / share](../../search/collections/collections.html#share). |
 || message | In addition to the easydb standard text, you can also write your own text in an e-mail to the recipients

-### Falcon.io-Plugin

-Records can be exported from easydb to Falcon.io.
-In Falcon.io they appear in the content pool and can be used from there as usual.
-More details about the Falcon.io plugin [here](../plugins/plugins.html#Falconio).